 - a.
-Previous Authorization: No known previous authorizations at this location that we are aware of.
-However, the applicant states that a similar fleeting area was used by previous owners until December of 2005.
-The area they wish to rejuvenate was an existing fleet that was used up until December of 2005. - b.
+Previous Authorization: No known previous authorizations at this location that we are aware of. - b.
 Current Request: The purpose of the project is barge mooring and fleeting.
-The proposed work consists of constructing concrete deadmen to moor barges from mile marker 253.2 to mile marker 253.7.
-The maximum number of barges to be moored at any given time is 27.
-The barges would be arranged in various configurations but would not impede the navigation channel.
+The proposed work consists of placing 9 concrete block anchors on land, 300 feet apart, along the length of the barge fleeting area, with cables attached to the blocks for the barges to tie up to.
+The barge fleeting area will be 2500 feet long and 140 feet wide along the west side of Chillicothe Island, but outside of the navigation channel, from mile marker 180 to mile marker 180.7.
+The maximum number of barges to be moored at any given time is 32.
+The barges would be arranged in various configurations but would not be more than 4 barges wide and would not impede the navigation channel.
 No dredging or fill is required to complete this requested activity.
-The concrete deadmen would be buried along the left descending riverbank with an excavator.
-Anchor chains will attach to the concrete deadmen and run down towards the river, connecting to a shock absorbing system that connects to a steel cable extending out to a floating buoy.
+The concrete anchors would be buried along the left descending riverbank with an excavator.
+Anchor chains will attach to the concrete anchors and run down towards the river, connecting to a shock absorbing system that connects to a steel cable extending out to a floating buoy.
 Any areas disturbed will be restored after work is completed. - c.
-Permit Area: The permit area consists of the proposed barge fleeting/mooring area an area approximately (1800 feet by 140 feet) which will accommodate 27 barges.
-The average water depth is 16 feet and 30 feet at stage.
+Permit Area: The permit area consists of the proposed barge fleeting/mooring area an area approximately (2500 feet by 140 feet) which will accommodate 32 barges.
+The average water depth is 2.5 feet to 4 feet.